Recipe: Summer Vegetable and White Bean Soup

 - For the tomatoes: 14.5 oz can diced tomatoes

-- For the dried herbs: fresh herbs, finely chopped (1 Tbsp each of thyme, oregano, and basil added near end of cooking)
+- For the dried herbs: fresh herbs, finely chopped (1 Tbsp each of thyme, oregano, and basil added near the end of cooking)

 - For the salt: if using canned tomatoes with broth and tomato sauce, additional salt may not be needed.